teededung/sui-svelte-wallet-kit/README.md

 - `style?: string`
 - `onWalletSelection?: (payload: { wallet: any; installed: boolean; connected: boolean; alreadyConnected?: boolean }) => void`

-Behavior: toggles between Connect and Disconnect based on `account.value`.
+Behavior: toggles between Connect and Disconnect based on connection state.
 When not connected, clicking the button opens the modal and invokes `onWalletSelection` with a payload describing the user selection so you can show a toast if the selected wallet is not installed.

 #### ConnectModal